wp-plugins/mce-accessible-language-change/readme.txt

 * If you highlight a word or phrase, you get a span element with lang attribute surrounding the selected text.
 * For links you get a lang attribute and in case a href lang attribute.

+The plugin is localized for:

+* english
+* german
+* spanish
+* french
+* italian

-The plugin is localized for english and german; please let me know if you would like additional localizations added.
+Please let me know if you would like additional localizations added.
+And of course if you want to improve included translations.

 **Note**